-- 3.1 All of the financial risks as set out in the Financial Forecast update considered by this Committee in November 2022 and Council in December 2022 remain. - 3.2 The changes to the General Fund Revenue Forecast are those arising from the Local Government Finance Settlement, together with some further in-year revenue budget changes.
+- 3.1 All of the financial risks as set out in the Financial Forecast update considered by Council in December 2022 remain. - 3.2 The changes to the General Fund Revenue Forecast are those arising from the Local Government Finance Settlement, together with some further in-year revenue budget changes.
 These are detailed below: